logzio/documentation/docs/user-guide/app360/service-list.md

 ## Services overview

-You can choose how you want to view your services; a table view or a map view.
+You can choose how you want to view your services: a table view or a map view.
 Switch between the views by clicking on the buttons at the top right corner of the screen.

 ### Table view